-NCOPL will utilise remote sensing LiDAR and multi-spectral imaging to provide a quantitative comparison of landscape condition and vegetation cover above LW 203 to 206 to that of selected control sites.
+NCOPL will utilise remote sensing light detection and ranging (LiDAR) and multi-spectral imaging to provide a quantitative comparison of landscape condition and vegetation cover above LW 203 to 206 to that of the selected control sites.
 Control sites will be established within zones where no subsidence impacts have been predicted and the sites will have similar characteristics and biological conditions to the target area.
 If changes in landscape condition and/or vegetation cover are detected, targeted field surveys will be conducted to examine the cause of change, followed by the implementation of appropriate management measures.